OscarStol12/PDP-Bot/README.md

-# PDP-Bot
-Bot intended for Project Desert Phoenix Server use
+# Project Desert Phoenix Bot

+## About PDP
+Project Desert Phoenix is a faction in the Roblox Game Nuclear Blast Testing Facility.